-The hunting safaris that we offer to clients are high income for the country involved, and low impact for the environment (which is the opposite of photo safaris) and are all part of the game management programme run by the government of whichever country the hunt takes place in.
+The hunting safaris that we offer to clients are high income for the country involved and low impact for the environment (which is the opposite of photo safaris) and are all part of the game management programme run by the government of whichever country the hunt takes place in.
 All animals hunted, prior to the hunt have all been issued with the necessary (local, national and international) licences and permits that are required to be issued by the relevant Parks Board and CITES (Confederation of International Trade in Endangered Species).
 All clients are also accompanied at all times by a fully qualified and licenced Professional Hunter during their safari.
 These Professional Hunters are all regulated, examined and licenced by the relevant National or Provincial Parks Boards and/of Game Departments.
 These Professional Hunters are a group of highly qualified, knowledgeable and very professional men and women.
-All are also members of the relevant national Professional Hunting Association of that particular country (i.e. Professional Hunters Association of South Africa).
+Most are also members of the relevant national Professional Hunting Association of that particular country.

 A hunting client will pay a large sum of money to cover his camp expenses, which pays for his full board accommodation and camp, hunting services and the many and all the varied Government levies imposed on the hunter and his companions.
-This camp, (which would not be there if it were not for the hunter) provides employment for many local and international staff.
-(Chefs, maids, cleaners etc) He will then pay a sum of money for each animal that he hunts.
-This sum is used to pay wages to the hunting staff (local and Professional) to pay for vehicles which are maintained locally by local labour) and a large percentage is paid to the relevant Parks Board or Game Department, who use it to fund further game research and conservation.
+This camp, (which would not be there if it were not for the hunter) provides employment for many local and international staff such as chefs, maids, cleaners etc. He will then pay a sum of money for each animal that he hunts.
+This sum is used to pay wages to the hunting staff (local and Professional) to pay for vehicles which are maintained locally by local labour and a large percentage is paid to the relevant Parks Board or Game Department, who use it to fund further game research and conservation.